shovelend/dashee/README.md

  dashee transform dasher2generic {path_to_dasher_yml} {your_service_name}
  ```

- This should spit out some JSON and also create a JSON file called `{your_service_name}-dashboard-generic.json`.
+ This confirm that a JSON file called `{your_service_name}-dashboard-generic.json` has been created.
 This will be the new `dasher.yml` file in future, so any changes to the dashboard config should be applied here.

  Any problems, raise an issue here and provided a link to the dasher YML file.